Hammarn/1MB335/Lab2.md

 #### Question 3:

 **Write a program that takes a nucleotide fasta file as input and returns a new reverse complemented fasta file as output.
 It should be able to handle fasta files with more than one entry.**
+ You don't need to change the header as in the example code below.

 Again make sure that your code works on [this file](example_data/C_elegans_NC_001328.1_mt_codingsequences.fna)